Sustainable slow travel in Ireland

 Escape to Mulranny, County Mayo

 Mulranny, a hidden treasure on the Wild Atlantic Way, has been voted as Ireland's Best Destination for Responsible Tourism at the Irish Responsible Tourism Awards – and for good reason.
 Here, you can go horse riding along pristine beaches, wander through the wild, mountainous scenery of west Mayo, or try your hand at seaweed harvesting and tasting.
-Why not pop into a pub or restaurant and find out where the locals love to explore around the area?
+Why not pop into a pub or restaurant and find out where the local community love to explore around the area?

 Stretch your legs on Sheep’s Head